sjbennett123/gloryforthefist/content/polar_player_guide.md

 ​      If someone casts a life spell on you, you are responsible for knowing who that person is.
 We will actively seek proof of the origin of the life spell.

-​      We feel the need for spell tags is unnecessary, however, to avoid confusion we will use the following system.
+​      We feel spell tags are unnecessary; however, to avoid confusion, we will use the following system.

 1. All memorized spells must be marked on a spell sheet.
 2. As spells are cast, they are crossed off the spell sheet.